3 Things You Didn’t Know You Could Do at La Jolla Cove

 Dine in a seaside historic cottage

 One of the oldest historic cottages in the Village also happens to be a La Jolla restaurant!
-Brockton Villa, on Coast Blvd. right above the beach, has been a local treasure for decades and is most famous for its mouthwatering Coast Toast (slices of extra-rich French Toast with just a hint of orange).
+Brockton Villa, on Coast Blvd. right above the beach and down the way from Prospect Street, has been a local treasure for decades and is most famous for its mouthwatering Coast Toast (slices of extra-rich French Toast with just a hint of orange).
 The first beach cottages in La Jolla were established around 1894, and the one which houses Brockton Villa was built as a weekend retreat by Dr. Joseph Rodes, a San Diego physician, who purchased the prime oceanfront site for a mere $165.

 Explore a small cave by the water

 Many know about the seven sea caves (including Sunny Jim), but there is also another small sea cave that you can explore by foot — and it just happens to be at La Jolla Cove’s sandy beach!
 Just to the left of the staircase that leads down to the sand at La Jolla Cove, you’ll see a small sea cave and a tunnel next to it that you can access and walk through at low tide.
 It’s quite rocky and can be precarious at high tide (even at low tide), so practice caution when exploring and wear shoes with good grip.
 Most days, it’s easy to walk through and come out the other side, where you can continue exploring!
 Keep an eye out for abalone shells – they tend to pop up at this beach in particular.
 Do remember to keep your distance from any seals and sea lions you might see down at the Cove, as they love this stretch of beach!